NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 1.md

 And he was preaching, and saying, "After me One is coming who is mightier than I, and I am not fit to stoop down and untie the thong of His sandals.

 ###### 8
-I baptized you with water; but He will baptize you with the Holy Spirit."The Baptism of Jesus
+I baptized you with water; but He will baptize you with the Holy Spirit."

+### The Baptism of Jesus

 ###### 9
 In those days Jesus came from Nazareth in Galilee and was baptized by John in the Jordan.